doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * [NetworkingDsc](https://github.com/dsccommunity/NetworkingDsc)
       * [SqlServerDsc](https://github.com/dsccommunity/SqlServerDsc)
       * [cChoco](https://github.com/chocolatey/cChoco)
-  * Imports [DSC Configurations](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-getting-started#create-a-dsc-configuration) used in this sample.
+  * Imports [DSC Configurations](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-getting-started#create-a-dsc-configuration) used in this configuration.
     * [JumpBoxConfig.ps1](./JumpBoxConfig.ps1): domain joins a Windows Server virtual machine and adds it to a `JumpBoxes` security group, then and configures it as jumpbox.
     * [MssqlVmConfig.ps1](./MssqlVmConfig.ps1): domain joins a Windows Server virtual machine and adds it to a `DatabaseServers` security group, then configures it as a database server.
   * [Compiles DSC Configurations](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-compile) so they can be used later to [Register a VM to be managed by State Configuration](https://docs.microsoft.com/en-us/azure/automation/tutorial-configure-servers-desired-state#register-a-vm-to-be-managed-by-state-configuration).

 ### Terraform Resources

-This section lists the resources included in the Terraform configurations in this sample.
+This section lists the resources included in this configuration.

 #### Network resources